-To help lesbian women, or couples, in their attempt to become parents, the clinic runs a sperm, egg and embryo donor program.
+To help individuals or couples, in their attempt to become parents, the clinic runs a sperm, egg and embryo donor program.
 It may seem like a fairly simple process; however, the decision to create a family using donor sperm, eggs, or embryos, will have a significant impact on everyone involved (including the recipient, the donor and the child who is born as a result of the donation).
 If you decide to go ahead, our friendly staff will provide you with guidance and support throughout the process, helping you make informed decisions and find the right option for you.

 Find out more about our donor programs.

-One of the first things a lesbian woman, or couple undergoing fertility treatment will need to do is choose a sperm donor.
+One of the first things an individual or couple undergoing fertility treatment will need to do is choose a sperm donor.
 Sperm donors are classified as either “known” or “unknown” depending on the type of relationship between donor and recipient.

 Whether working with known or unknown sperm donors, the clinic follows a thorough process of preparation for women, or couples, using donated sperm.
 This process involves comprehensive medical assessment, detailed screening, consent forms and counselling of all parties involved in the donation.
 As part of the process, donated sperm is quarantined for three months, with donors rigorously tested for infectious disease both before and six months after the donation.
 It is also compulsory that the donated sperm from a known donor is stored for a quarantine period of 3 months before released for use.
 This lengthy process is designed to exclude any donor who does not meet all of our quality standards.